Where EU laws and policies come from

-The better regulation guidelines and accompanying toolbox (2015) provide standards for quality when planning and proposing policies and laws.
+The Better Regulation guidelines and accompanying toolbox provide standards for quality when planning and proposing policies and laws.

 The independent Regulatory Scrutiny Board checks the quality of all the Commission's draft impact assessments, major evaluations and fitness checks.

-In principle, an initiative accompanied by an impact assessment requires a positive opinion from the board to be agreed on by the Commission.
+In principle, an initiative accompanied by an impact assessment requires a positive opinion from the board to be adopted by the Commission.